How I created my Drawings

 0-4-2 and 2-4-0 Tanks

-What I do is to scan the drawings from the books and then use a vector graphics program to completely redraw them.
-Even if the drawings had been reproduced perfectly in the book then when I scan them I probably introduce distortions because I haven't destroyed my book so as to lay each page perfectly flat on the scanner.
+The actual process is to scan the drawings from the source and then use a vector graphics program to completely redraw them.
+Even if the drawings had been reproduced perfectly in a book then when I scan them I probably introduce distortions because I haven't destroyed my book so as to lay each page perfectly flat on the scanner.
 What I do is to lay out a grid on the screen which matches the measured distances on the drawing, and then juggle the aspect ratio of the sketch to get the closest possible fit.
 The actual accuracy is going to be variable from sketch to sketch, but its certainly no better than the nearest scale inch and often will be several inches out.
+Hopefully this illustration gives an idea of my procedure.

 Example part complete sketch of GWR 9400 class locomotive